 (3) Establish the expected growth in student progress indicators, and the expected benchmarks for student progress indicators, for English language learners of the district.

-(4) Shall design and implement an accountability system of progressive interventions for the school district which will be provided for four years after the district has been identified as an ELL transformation district.
+(4) Design and implement an accountability system of progressive interventions for the school district which will be provided for four years after the district has been identified as an ELL transformation district.

 Stat.
 Auth.: Section 3, chapter 604, Oregon Laws 2015 (Enrolled House Bill 3499)